phaag/nfinflux/README.md

     	time interval in seconds of flow file (default 300)
 ```

+Continous mode: If **-socket** is given, the continous mode is active.
+It opens the requested socket and listen for incoming messages, which are are converted into influxDB points ant sent to the InfluxDB.

-If **-socket** is given, the interactive mode is active.
-If any **files** and/or **directories** are given as extra arguments, nfinflux runs in import mode and imports the stat records of any nfcapd files found recursively.
+Import mode: If any **files** and/or **directories** are given as extra arguments, nfinflux runs in import mode and imports the stat records of any nfcapd files found recursively in directories.
+It ends after the successful import.

 ### Examples: